nityaanandshah/Trip-Companion/FEATURES.md

-# Trip Companion - Features Guide
+# TerraMates - Features Guide

-## What is Trip Companion?
+## What is TerraMates?

-Trip Companion is a social platform that helps travelers find and connect with compatible travel companions for their trips.
-Think of it as a way to discover travel buddies who share your interests, budget, and travel style!
+TerraMates is a social platform that helps travelers find and connect with compatible travel mates for their adventures.
+Think of it as a way to discover travel companions who share your interests, budget, and travel style!

 ---